rust-lang/prev.rust-lang.org/faq.md

 Data values in the language can only be constructed through a fixed set of initializer forms.
 Each of those forms requires that its inputs already be initialized.
 A liveness analysis ensures that local variables are initialized before use.

-## Ownership
+### Ownership

 #### How can I implement a graph or other data structure that contains cycles?

-There are two major options:
+There are three major options:

 - You can implement it using `Weak` or `Rc` to allow shared ownership of nodes, although this approach pays the cost of memory management.
 - You can implement it using `unsafe` code using raw pointers.
 This will be more efficient, but bypasses Rust's safety guarantees.
+- Using vectors and indices into those vectors.
+There are [several](http://smallcultfollowing.com/babysteps/blog/2015/04/06/modeling-graphs-in-rust-using-vector-indices/) [available](http://featherweightmusings.blogspot.com/2015/04/graphs-in-rust.html) examples and explanations of this approach.

 #### How can I define a struct that contains a pointer to one of its own fields?

-You can, but it's useless to do so.
+It's possible, but useless to do so.
 The struct becomes permanently borrowed by itself and therefore can't be moved.
 Here is some code illustrating this:

 ```rust
 use std::cell::Cell;